Huang Po Ju

-Eric Huang Po Ju (黃柏儒 (黄柏儒, Huáng Bòrú), born 4 October 1990) is a Taiwan-born Singaporean actor, most notable for his role as Terry Khoo in the Singaporean hit film I Not Stupid.
+Eric Huang Po Ju (黃柏儒 (黄柏儒, Huáng Bòrú), born 4 October 1990) is a Taiwan former actor, most notable for his role as Terry Khoo in the Singaporean successful film known as I Not Stupid.

 Early life

 Huang was born in Taichung, Taiwan, and moved to Singapore at an early age.
 He was cast alongside Shawn Lee and Joshua Ang in the film I Not Stupid, in 2002, after his school encouraged him to.
 His appearance in the sitcom version earned the three nominations for Best Young Actor at the 2002 Star Awards.
 Huang next starred in Homerun, working with Lee and Ang once more.
-Huang retired from the stage thereafter.
-He and Lee filmed their last movie in the J-Team produced film Colour of Hope.
+He and Lee filmed their last movie in the J-Team produced film Colour of Hope before leaving the entertainment industry and returning to Taiwan and staying there to continue his studies in secondary school and university in his native country and did not return to Singapore.

 Personal life

 Huang attended United World College of South East Asia.
-He returned to Taiwan and is currently studying Risk Management and Insurance at National Chengchi University.
+He returned back to Taiwan and formerly studied Risk Management and Insurance and MBA at National Chengchi University.